mrhorrocks/portfolio24/content/blog/car-dealer-template.md

 ---
 headline: Car Dealer
 title: Car Dealer
-description: Layout created in Figma with a JSON data source
+description: Build with Nuxt 3 and JSON data
 date: 2024-02-16T19:52:00.000Z
 featuredArticle: false
 featuredImage: /images/uploads/cardealer-feature.png
 ---

-Designed in Figma and and build it Nuxt 3.
+Build with Nuxt 3 and JSON data.
 Click [here >>](/cars) to see it.